 Amongst the dulcet-toned, lushly printed tributes to the great distilleries and breweries of the world, not least is Melrose: Honey of Roses.
 Published in 1943, wartime exigencies didn’t dent the quality of its production.

-The book chronicles the story of Melrose whiskey and its guiding family, the Goldsboroughs of Baltimore, MD*.
-The founders of great American drink companies represented all kinds: German immigrants, some Jews; Italians (prominent for wine and brandy); old-stock frontier people like Jack Daniel; Irish immigrants of the 1800s; old Catholic English families, long associated with Maryland but many of whom decamped to Kentucky; and one or two like the Goldsboroughs.
+The book chronicles the story of Melrose whiskey and its guiding family, the Goldsboroughs of Baltimore, Maryland.* The founders of great American drink companies represented all kinds: ethnic German immigrants, not a few Jews; Italians (prominent especially for wine and brandy); old-stock frontier settlers like Jack Daniel; often Catholic, Irish immigrants of the 1800s; and old Catholic English families, long associated with Maryland but many of whom had moved to Kentucky; and one or two like the Goldsboroughs.